 - Accept defaults: The default is to use any member of the UserTesting Panel.
 For many tests, you may find that works well enough.
 If that’s the case, click Done at the bottom of the page

-- Device: Select the type of device you want participants to use.
+- Device: Select the type of device you want participants to use when answering your questions.

 Important: Leave this set to Computer unless there is a particular reason why you need someone to answer using a tablet or smartphone.
 Even when asking them to respond to an idea about a smartphone product, it’s usually best to have people answer using a computer because the screen is larger and participants have an easier time reading your concept document.

 For more information on selecting a device and best practices, see:

 - Demographic Filters: If you want participants with a particular background, select and configure filters from the options on the right.
 If you decide not to use a filter after selecting it, click the Remove link in the upper-right corner or deselect it from the list on the right.

 Choose your target audience from the UserTesting panel.